Tribal Hunting and Fishing Rights: Subsistence (ANILCA 1980)

-In 1971 Congress extinguished aboriginal hunting and fishing rights through the Alaska Native Claims Settlement Act (ANCSA) without developing provisions for adequately protecting subsistence in the Act.
+In 1971 Congress extinguished aboriginal hunting and fishing rights through the Alaska Native Claims Settlement Act (ANCSA) with no provisions for protecting subsistence in the Act.
 Hunting for food requires more land than was received under ANCSA, and waters with fishing resources were not part of the settlement.
-Congress expected that the State of Alaska and the Secretary of Interior would somehow continue to protect Alaska Native hunting and fishing needs and requirements.
+At the passage of ANCSA, Congress expressed that they expected that the State of Alaska and the Secretary of Interior would work together protect Alaska Native hunting and fishing needs and requirements.

 Since 1992, the federal government has managed subsistence activities on federal lands in Alaska giving rural citizens a priority, while the State of Alaska manages subsistence on State and private lands, including ANCSA lands giving no rural priority.
-Originally, the federal management only applied to hunting and not to fishing.
-Native Elders brought a suit, claiming that navigable waters should be covered, and the federal courts sided with them in Katie John, et al. v.
-U.S. After several moratoriums and special sessions of the Legislature that failed to pass legislation to bring the State into compliance with Title VIII, the federal government expanded its management over subsistence fishing in certain navigable waters considered ‘reserved waters.’
+Originally, the federal management only applied only to hunting and not to fishing.
+Native Elders Katie John, Gene Henry and Doris Charles brought a suit, claiming that waters should be included too, and the federal courts sided with them in Katie John, et al. v.
+U.S. After several moratoriums and special sessions of the Legislature that failed to pass legislation to bring the State into compliance with Title VIII, the federal government expanded its management over subsistence fishing in certain waters considered ‘reserved waters.’

 While Congressional acts such as the Marine Mammal Protection Act specifically protect Alaska Native subsistence take of marine mammals, and some international wildlife treaties take subsistence uses into consideration, the vast majority of subsistence hunting and fishing resources are under the direct management of the federal government and the State of Alaska.
-The federal government manages subsistence hunting on all federal public lands in Alaska as well as fishing on certain navigable waters, giving rural residents a subsistence priority use for the fish and game resources.
-The State manages subsistence hunting on State and private land, giving all Alaskans a subsistence priority.
+The federal government manages subsistence hunting on all federal public lands in Alaska as well as fishing on 'reserved' waters, giving rural residents a subsistence priority use for the fish and wildlife resources.
+The State manages subsistence hunting on State and private land, referring to all Alaska citizens as subsistence users.

-Federal and regional advisory boards made up primarily of subsistence users form the regulations regarding subsistence uses on federal public land and navigable waters.
-The State Boards of Fish and Game create subsistence regulations on behalf of the State.
-The dual federal-state management of subsistence hunting and fishing in Alaska is cumbersome, is not satisfactory to any of the stakeholders, and the results are far from the original intent of Congress to protect the hunting and fishing rights of the Alaska Native people, extinguished by the Alaska Native Claims Settlement Act.
+Federal and regional advisory boards form the regulations regarding subsistence uses on federal public land and waters.
+The State Boards of Fish and Game create regulations on behalf of the State.
+The dual federal-state management of subsistence hunting and fishing in Alaska is cumbersome, is not satisfactory to any of the stakeholders, and the results are far from the original intent of Congress to protect the hunting and fishing rights of the Alaska Native people.

 In 2009, Secretary of the Interior Salazar declared, “After nearly two decades of dual management, it is clear that the State of Alaska is not taking steps to regain management of subsistence uses on federal lands and waters in the foreseeable future.”
 The federal government recognizes the failure of the State to protect subsistence, and called for a review to “ensure that the federal management structures, procedures, operations, budgets and other elements best meet the goals of ANILCA and serve rural subsistence users.”
 Within the State of Alaska, the subject of subsistence and all the details associated with it promises to be subject to political and legal debate well into the future.